Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

-# Azure Sentinel Solutions
+# Azure Sentinel Solutions Packaging Tool Guidance

 Azure Sentinel Solutions provide an in-product experience for central discoverability, single-step deployment, and enablement of end-to-end product and/or domain and/or vertical scenarios in Azure Sentinel.
 This experience is powered by Azure Marketplace for Solutions' discoverability, deployment and enablement and Microsoft Partner Center for Solutions’ authoring and publishing.

-## Why Azure Sentinel Solutions?

-* Customers can easily discover packaged content and integrations that deliver product value or for a domain or for a vertical centrally in Azure Sentinel.
-* Customers can easily deploy and optionally enable content to get started immediately.
-* Providers or partners can deliver combined product or domain or vertical value via Solutions in Azure Sentinel and be able to productize investments too.
+Refer to details in [Azure Sentinel solutions documentation](https://aka.ms/azuresentinelsolutionsdoc).
+Detailed partner guidance for authoring and publishing solutions is covered in [building Azure Sentinel solutions guidance](https://aka.ms/sentinelsolutionsbuildguide).

+The packaging tool detailed below provides an easy way to generate your solution package of choice in an automated manner and enables validation of the package generated as well.
+You can package different types of Azure Sentinel content that includes a combination of data connectors, parsers or Kusto Functions, workbooks, analytic rules, hunting queries, Azure Logic apps custom connectors, playbooks and watchlists.

 ## Creating Solution Package